-In preparation for traveling with my kids, I researched the rules regarding Global Entry (which also includes TSA Precheck) and children.
+In preparation for traveling internationally with my kids, I researched the rules regarding Global Entry (which also includes TSA Precheck) and children.
 Specifically, I wanted to find out: do children have Global Entry if one of their parents does?

 According to the Department of Homeland Security website, these are the rules regarding Global Entry and children:

 Are Children Included Under Global Entry?

 No. Children cannot use the Global Entry kiosk with their parents.
-Only Global Entry members can use the Global Entry kiosk and Global Entry benefits cannot be extended to others.
+Only Global Entry members can use the Global Entry kiosk.
+Global Entry benefits are member specific and cannot be extended to others.

 Important note: If you have Global Entry you also have TSA Precheck benefits.
-TSA Precheck will extend to your children age 12 or under when going with you through security.
+TSA Precheck may extend to your children age 17 or under when going with you through security.

 Can Children Sign Up For Global Entry?